-It’s up to you whether to tell your family and friends – and when to tell them.
-Family support is great but think about when to tell other people you have HIV.
+* It’s up to you whether to tell your family and friends and when to tell them, family support is great but think about when to tell other people you have HIV.

 * Think about showing them information on this website, or getting an information booklet to give them, to help them understand about HIV and the good news on modern treatment.

-People can gossip.
+* People can gossip.
 If you tell family and friends you have HIV, make sure you ask them to keep this private.
 It’s your right to decide who to tell.

 Your partner may be upset if they think you’ve kept having HIV a secret.
 They may also get upset if you suddenly suggest using condoms when you haven’t done this before.
 Think about making an appointment for both of you to see your doctor or a counsellor together, so your doctor can help explain that you have HIV.
 You and your partner can then discuss what this means for your relationship.

-Oral sex is usually safe sex for HIV – but not if you or your sex partner has an STI, or if you or your sex partner has their menstrual period.
+Yes, but it’s very important to use condoms – especially if you were diagnosed only recently.
+Condoms protect against most STI’s as well as HIV.
+Oral sex is usually safe sex for HIV – but not if you or your sex partner have an STI, or if you or your sex partner has their menstrual period.

-If you have HIV plus another STI, the risk of transmitting HIV during sex is greater.
+* If you have HIV plus another STI, the risk of transmitting HIV during sex is greater.
 The same goes for your partner – if they have another STI, the risk of them getting HIV from you is greater.

 This makes it extra important to always use a condom and have regular sexual health checks.

 * No. You can tell Centrelink that you have HIV if you want to – but you don’t have to.

 If you think you’ve been treated badly by an employer or refused a job because you have HIV, you can complain.

-It is illegal for health services to discriminate against a person because they have HIV.
+* It is illegal for health services to discriminate against a person because they have HIV.